-No, I am not taking about the traditional cashback/rebate shopping where you buy something from the store, mail in your receipt or a form, and a few weeks later they send you a small percentage of that money back.
+No, I am not talking about the traditional cashback/rebate shopping where you buy something from the store, mail in your receipt or a form, and a few weeks later they send you a small percentage of that money back.

 Don’t get me wrong, that’s still a great way to save money.

-There is potential of saving hundreds or thousands of dollars depending on how frequently you shop and how much you spend.
+There is the potential of saving hundreds or thousands of dollars depending on how frequently you shop and how much you spend.